Finna-code/MerchandisePortal/docs/SRS.md

 #### 3.3.2.
 Software Interfaces
 - **Database**: The application will interface with a PostgreSQL database via the Prisma client.
-- **Payment Gateway**: The application will interface with the Razorpay REST API for payment processing.
+- **Payment Gateway**: The application will interface with the selected payment gateway's REST API for payment processing.